lowrycito/handbook/pages/study-manual-general-handbook-35.md

 redeployment, which is selling or allowing other uses for meetinghouses and property.

-See “Providing Meetinghouses and Other Places of Worship” (Meetinghouse Facilities Guide) for more information.
+For more information, see “Providing Meetinghouses and Other Places of Worship” (Meetinghouse Facilities Guide).

 Image